Salmaster1/Portfolio/Projects/HeadOn/index.md

 During the development process, the programming that I mainly focused on was the player character, the signal-button logic, and the system for grabable items.

+## My Work

+The player character in **Head On** is able to pick up and grab various items throughout the game.
+The following is an excerpt from the *PlayerGrabbing* class:

 <details><summary>PlayerGrabbing.cs (excerpt)</summary>
   <pre>